 But, if the productivity dip lasts longer than a couple of days, you can rightfully suspect there’s something more serious at the root of it.
 Common productivity obstacles can include unforeseen tasks, unclear goals, or a lack of access to the required tools and resources.
 However, if you’re worried about your event planning team being overworked, the most likely cause of reduced productivity is simply that your teammates have too much on their plates.

 To gauge whether this is the case, you must have a complete overview of what your event planners are doing.
 The easiest way to accomplish this is to use a project management software like Basecamp or Asana.
+You might also want to check some other project tracker solutions as there are many!
 Alternatively, you can utilize any other project management tool (yes, Google Calendar can work just as well).

 What matters is that you have a way to track how much work your employees are juggling on a day-to-day basis and work alongside them to recognize and re-distribute the work that’s superfluous, low-priority, or which can be outsourced.
 Additionally, consider automating low-value and menial tasks to free up your team’s time for work, which is interesting, inspiring, and positively affects your business’s bottom line.